leighpoulier/portfolio/README.md

 Tablet|550 - 999 pixels
 Desktop|1000px and greater

 The website was developed in pure HTML and CSS, using VS Code, and tested with Google Chrome and Mozilla Firefox for desktop, iOS and Android.

+### Theme

-It engages the user with a vibrantly coloured neon on black theme, using a palette of 6 neon colours on a dark background with glowing effects.
+The website engages the user with a vibrantly coloured neon on black theme, using a palette of 6 neon colours on a dark background with glowing effects.
 Most graphical components are hexagonal shaped and some are arranged into groups of interlocking hexagons.

 ### Headings